 The Plan obtained its latest determination letter on March 21, 2016, in which the Internal Revenue Service ("IRS") stated that the Plan was designed in accordance with the applicable requirements of the Code.
 Once qualified, the Plan is required to operate in conformity with the Code to maintain its qualification.
-Although the Plan has been amended and restated since the version that the determination letter applies to, the Plan administration believes that the Plan is designed and is currently being operated in compliance with the applicable requirements of the Code.
+Although the Plan has been amended and restated since the determination letter was issued, the Plan administration believes that the Plan is designed and is currently being operated in compliance with the applicable requirements of the Code.

 GAAP requires management responsible for the Plan to evaluate uncertain tax positions.
 The financial statement effect of a tax position is recognized when the position is more likely than not, based on the financial merits, to be sustained upon examination by the IRS.
-The Plan's administrator has analyzed the tax positions, and has concluded that as of December 31, 2020 and 2019, there are no uncertain tax positions taken or expected to be taken.
+The Plan's administrator has analyzed the tax positions, and has concluded that as of December 31, 2021 and 2020, there are no uncertain tax positions taken or expected to be taken.
 The Plan has recognized no interest or penalties related to uncertain tax positions.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.